 OF COURSE STRESS MADE IT ON THIS LIST!
 STRESS IS ON EVERY LIST!
 WHAT IS THERE TO BE STRESSED ABOUT WHEN YOU’RE GETTING READY TO POP A RACCOON-SIZED HUMAN OUT OF A KUMQUAT?!

 But fear not, my fair lass.
 There are some simple things you can do to take control of this fecal freak show, hopefully before you have to Google anal fissures.

 So how do you fix pregnancy constipation?

 Fiber is your friend, and can show up in some unexpected places, like air-popped popcorn, and even kiwis, which pack a surprising punch of 2.1 grams of fiber per fruit.
 Beans, leafy greens, and of course the old stand-by, prunes, are also all good options.
 The key here is to ease into your new fiber-rich diet, so you don’t exchange one miserable condition (constipation) for another (earth-shaking, room-clearing gas).

-You don’t need to bust out your old Tae Bo tapes, but getting moving, especially after eating, is a good way to kick your digestive track into high gear.
-Doing something as simple as going for a walk, or chasing your toddler around after dinner trying to wipe crap off their face can help move things along.
+You don’t need to bust out your old Tae Bo tapes, but getting moving, especially after eating, is a good way to kick your digestive tract into high gear.
+Doing something as simple as going for a walk or chasing your toddler around after dinner, trying to wipe crap off their face can help move things along.